EdAncerys/CV/README.md

 </h2>

-I am a Full Stack developer, looking for opportunities to continue to learn, challenge myself and work with great people to build useful apps that consumers enjoy using.

-I'm passionate about the intersection of technology and creativity.
-I am self-taught and have been working as a Web Designer for the past three years, which has allowed me to gain skills in Front-End design and implementation, as well as UI/UX design.

-I have recently completed training at Makers Academy (London's leading programming bootcamp), to learn best practices, tools and methodologies.

-Driven and ambitious Software Developer with collaborative skills and strong attention to detail.
+Driven and ambitious Software Developer with collaborative skills and strong attention to detail, looking for opportunities to continue to learn, challenge myself, and work with great people.

 I' am a strong believer in the use of agile methodologies that helps to drive and manage team projects.
-Recent Makers Academy graduate who's looking for opportunities to continue to learn, challenge myself, and work with great people.

-Highly qualified, tenacious, and well-accomplished professional armed with broad-based background and skills in the areas of retail management in early 2020 I took up the well-known [**Makers Academy**][2] web development course, where I learned the fundamentals of software development by working on different, challenging projects in teams.

-I have become hugely passionate about writing code that is clean, tested and reusable.
-Grown from an interested amateur coder into a competent and confident junior developer.

-Experience in: Ruby, Rails, React, Node.js, Javascript, JQuery, PostgreSQL, Jasmine, RSpec, Capybara, Bootstrap, Git, Heroku.
+Enjoying challenges and don't shy away from time-consuming challenges that can deliver better results and continuous learning process it involves.

-Methodologies: TDD, Agile development, XP values, team projects, code reviews, pair programming.
+Recent [Makers Academy](https://makers.tech/) graduate where I have grown as a person and as a developer.
+Learned best practices and methodologies: TDD, Agile development, XP values, team projects, code reviews, pair programming.

-I am currently looking to take on a career in the tech scene, where I can further expand my knowledge in full-stack development and design.

 [Skills](#skills) | [Current Projects](#projects) | [Education](#education) | [Experience](#experience) | [Hobbies](#hobbies) | [Contact](#contact)